rohilthopu/pdb-django/README.md

 # pad-calendar

-UPDATE : It seems my efforts were largely in vain.
-This project managed to get
+                                ----- UPDATE -----

-      partially deprecated just as quickly as it was built!
+        It seems my efforts were largely in vain.
+This project managed to get partially deprecated just as quickly as it was built!
 LOL However, I'll keep working towards my original goal as a test of my own ability, and start taking advantage of the now open MiruBot API to wrap it in both a web and, eventual, iOS app probably.

-An open source, web-based utility to encourage crowdsourcing of data from within Puzzles and Dragons.
+New Goal :

-The interface allows a user to paste a web address to a PADx dungeon page, and gives the user back a model with the parsed data from that dungeon.
-This is done on an individual basis, however, meaning that each individual difficulty for a dungeon must be added (until I create a mechanism for multi-add).
+    Make a wrapper for the Mirubot API for web.

 If you would like to join my Slack group, I have created an open invite for people to use